Last updated on May 16th, 2019

 - Phone records that show you call each other

 For more ideas on what to send with your I-129F as evidence, visit “What Evidence Should I Include With My I-129F Fiancé Visa Petition?”

 Evidence for Married Couples Applying for a K-3 Visa

 In addition to a marriage certificate, you can demonstrate the validity of your marriage to USCIS by providing:

-- documentation of joint bank accounts or other financial assets
+- Documentation of joint bank accounts or other financial assets

-- copy of deed to jointly-owned home
+- Copy of the deed to a jointly-owned home

 - Photos of your wedding or wedding invitation

 - Wills, trusts or power of attorney documents that name each other as spouse